Matt Rosendale: Montana House of Representatives

-2012 Montana Senate election
+Montana Senate

+Rosendale served one four-year term in the Montana Senate from 2013 to 2017.
+From 2015 to 2017, he served as majority leader.

-In 2012, with State Senator Donald Steinbeisser ineligible for reelection due to term limits, Rosendale announced he would run for the Montana Senate to represent Senate District 19, a heavily Republican district in eastern Montana.
+In 2012, with state senator Donald Steinbeisser ineligible for reelection due to term limits, Rosendale announced he would run for the Montana Senate to represent Senate District 19, a heavily Republican district in eastern Montana.

 After running unopposed in the Republican primary, Rosendale defeated Democratic nominee Fred Lake in the general election, with 67.6% of the vote to Lake's 32.4%.

-2013 Senate session

 During the 2013 legislative session, Rosendale served as vice chair of the Natural Resources and Transportation Committee.
 He also served on the Finance and Claims Committee, the Highways and Transportation Committee and the Natural Resources Committee.
 During this legislative session, Rosendale was the primary sponsor of a resolution urging Congress to submit a balanced budget amendment to states.
 He also was the primary sponsor of a bill that became law to prevent law enforcement from using drones for surveillance purposes.

-Based on Rosendale's voting record in the 2013 legislative session, he earned a 100% on the Montana Family Foundation's scorecard and was also named a "Champion of Business" by the Montana Chamber of Commerce.

-2015 Senate session and Majority Leader tenure

 Due to state redistricting in 2014, Rosendale represented Senate District 18 for the rest of his tenure, starting in 2015.
 At the beginning of the 2015 legislative session, Rosendale's colleagues in the State Senate elected him to serve as majority leader.
 He also chaired the Rules Committee and was a member of the Finance and Claims Committee and Natural Resources and Transportation Committee.
 Rosendale was the primary sponsor of a bill to authorize direct primary care provider plans that passed the legislature before being vetoed by Governor Steve Bullock.

-Rosendale's voting record in the 2015 session earned him 100% scores from several organizations, including the Montana Family Foundation.
-He received the American Conservative Union's Award for Conservative Excellence and was again named a "Champion of Business" by the Montana Chamber of Commerce.